 What We Do

 The Trust itself formally began life in December 2012.
-Our donations are classified as “Restricted Funds”, which means that under Charities Law they can only be used to finance operations at the specified target; basically Koraput must remain open as long as LEPRA is accepting donations from us.
-The budget for running the actual Koraput Referral Centre itself is currently around £22,500, so our latest donation of £8,700 in May 2021 is a mighty useful contribution.
+Our donations are classified as “Restricted Funds”, which means that under Charities Law they can only be used to finance operations at the specified target; basically Koraput must remain open as long as Lepra is accepting donations from us.
+The 2023/24 budget for running the Koraput Centre in-patients department is £13,203, so our latest donation of £5,000 in June 2023 is a mighty useful contribution.

-Gavin Calder and I visited Lepra UK in Colchester in July 2019.
-Geoff Prescott (CEO) and Paul Watson (Director of Programmes) were on the ball but reassuringly not too corporate in their manner.
+Gavin Calder and I actually visited Lepra UK head office in Colchester in July 2019.
+Geoff Prescott (the then CEO) and Paul Watson (Director of Programmes) were on the ball but reassuringly not too corporate in their manner.
 They were both certainly of the opinion that although the Indian Government might be planning to announce the eradication of leprosy in the country, the Swabhiman Project and thus Koraput will continue to be needed for the foreseeable future.
 They were also very grateful that although our donation is restricted to use at Kopraput we don’t impose any other limitations, as so much of their income is now micro managed by their donors.

 There has been a shift in emphasis from a predominantly reactive approach of finding and treating people with fairly severe symptoms to a more proactive approach.
 The Project now is primarily focused on case detection and disability prevention, but with medical treatment provided for those still unfortunate enough to require surgery